opencord/voltha-system-tests/README.md

   - [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)

-* `voltctl` and `kubectl` must be properly configured on your system prior to any test executions
+* `voltctl` and `kubectl` must be properly configured on your system prior to any test executions.
+The `kind-voltha` environment will install and configure these tools for you; see below.

 Directory is structured as follows: